Connect with others who understand.

 Key Takeaways

-• Recovery from opioid use disorder is a personal journey that looks different for everyone and requires setting clear, achievable goals.
+• Recovery from opioid use disorder is different for everyone, and setting clear, realistic recovery goals can provide direction and hope even when life feels uncertain.

 • View full summary

-Recovery from opioid use disorder (OUD) is a deeply personal journey.
-What works for one person may not be right for another.
-Setting clear and achievable recovery goals can help bring you a sense of direction and hope, even when things feel uncertain.
+Recovery from opioid use disorder (OUD) is different for everyone.
+What helps one person may not help another.
+Setting clear, realistic recovery goals can give you direction and hope, even when life feels uncertain.

-Taking the first step to think about your recovery goals is often the hardest part.
-Since your recovery may look different depending on the stage you’re in, your goals may change over time.
+Taking the first step and thinking about your recovery goals is often the hardest part.
+Because recovery can shift from one stage to the next, your goals may change over time.

 Why Do Recovery Goals Matter?

 When you’re living with OUD, it can be difficult to find the path forward.
-Setting meaningful recovery goals is one way to help bring direction and structure to a process that can sometimes feel overwhelming.
+Setting meaningful recovery goals can give you direction and structure when recovery feels overwhelming.
 Thinking about your recovery goals can strengthen your commitment to the recovery process and help you move from the preparation stage of recovery to the action stage.

 Even small, practical goals can help bring you a sense of progress and stability.

-Goal setting may feel daunting for people navigating trauma, stigma, or self-doubt.
+Setting goals can feel hard if you’re experiencing trauma, stigma, or self-doubt.
 However, well-defined recovery goals can help you shift your attention from problems to possibilities.
 Acknowledging the challenges you face and redirecting your energy toward what feels possible right now can be therapeutic and motivating.

-Additional support from a mental health provider through outpatient counseling or support groups can help teach you the skills you need to achieve your goals.
+Support from a mental health provider, counseling, or support groups can help you build the skills you need to reach your goals.

 1. Start With Self-Reflection

-Before you begin setting your treatment goals, it can help to pause and reflect on where you’re at right now.
+Before you begin setting your recovery goals, it can help to pause and reflect on where you are right now.
 Self-reflection is about noticing what’s working, what isn’t, and what kind of change feels possible at this moment.

 • What concerns about my substance use do I want to address first?